digipen-team-uwu/uwu-engine/docs/Components/Behavior.md

     { EntitySys::Type::Text_, CreateBehavior<EntitySys::Type::Text_> }
 }
 ```
-Finally, in order for the manager to find your constructor, include the location of its declaration to the bottom of `BehaviorComponentManager.h`
+Finally, in order for the manager to find your constructor, include the location of its declaration to the bottom of `BehaviorComp.h`

 ## Core behavior functionality
 The most useful methods any behavior specialization can define include: